The information contained in this document was approved by the board on 29 August 2019.

-Our engaging culture feeds directly into our strategy, which will be pursued both organically and, as opportunities arise, by relevant acquisitions of products or entry into adjacent markets.
-More detail on Gamma’ strategy can be found on p 22 – 27 of our Annual Report and Accounts 2017 and on our website https://www.gamma.co.uk/about-us/company/investors/strategy-and-services/
+Our engaging culture feeds directly into our strategy, which is being pursued both organically and, as opportunities arise, by relevant acquisitions of products or entry into adjacent markets.
+More detail on Gamma’s strategy can be found on pages 10 to 17 of our Annual Report and Accounts 2018 and on our website https://www.gamma.co.uk/about-us/company/investors/strategy-and-services/

 Principle 2 – Seek to understand and meet shareholder needs and expectations

 Copies of our annual report (which includes the notice of AGM) are sent to all shareholders and copies can be downloaded from the investors section of our website https://www.gamma.co.uk/about-us/company/investors/.
 Other information for shareholders is also provided on our website, including the interim results as well as the full year and half-year results presentations to the City.

 Communication with shareholders is given high priority by the Board and is undertaken through press releases, general presentations at the time of the release of the annual and interim results and face-to-face meetings.
 The Group issues its results promptly to individual shareholders and also publishes the same on the Company’s website.
 Regular updates to record news in relation to the Company are also included on the website.